CLNode: Curriculum Learning for Node Classification: Methodology

+\ Because the pseudo-labels could be inaccurate, mislabeled training nodes may not be identified using local information.
+For instance, consider the training node 7 in Figure \ref{d-global}, whose truth label is $c_3$ but is mislabeled as $c_1$.
+The label information of node 7 will affect the pseudo-labels of its neighbors.
+As a result, the pseudo-label of node 2 is likely to be predicted as the mislabeled class $c_1$, thus the local label distribution of node 7 is consistent, from which we cannot identify it as a mislabeled node.
+Therefore, we propose to use global feature information to identify mislabeled nodes.

+Nodes of the same class have similar features, e.g., in a paper citation network, papers in the same field tend to contain the same keywords.
+However, the mislabeled nodes violate this principle.
+For instance, in Figure \ref{d-global}, the mislabeled node 7 has low feature similarity to many nodes of its label class (e.g., node 10), since they do not in fact belong to the same class.
+Conversely, node 7 has high feature similarity to nodes in class $c_3$(e.g., node 8).
+Therefore, by exploring the feature similarity, we can deduce that node 7 is likely to be mislabeled.
+The input feature $X$ is sparse in high-dimensional space, instead, we use $H$ (see Eq.\eqref{eq2}) as the node feature to compute similarity.
+Let $h_v$ denote the feature of node $v$, then the representative feature of class $c$ is defined as the average of the node features in class $c$:

+where $\mathcal{V}_c$ denotes the nodes belonging to class $c$, and $h_c$ is the representative feature of class $c$.
+To identify mislabeled \textit{difficult nodes}, for each training node $u$, we compute its feature similarity to the label class:

+where $c_u$ denotes the label class of node $u$, $S(u)$ calculates the feature similarity between $h_u$ and $h_{c_u}$.
+Mislabeled nodes tend to have smaller $S(u)$ than correctly labeled nodes.
+Based on $S(u)$, the feature-based difficulty measurer is defined as:

-$Score_{cons}$ reflects the difficulty based on the label consistency of the neighborhood.
-By using $Score_{cons}$, mislabeled nodes can be identified as \textit{difficult nodes} because their labels tend to be inconsistent with these of their neighbors.
-In this way, CLNode reduces the weights of mislabeled nodes during training, thus improving the robustness of the backbone GNNs to label noise.
-Considering both the diversity and consistency of the neighborhood, we finally define the difficulty of $u$ as follows:
+$D_{global}$ measures node difficulty from a global perspective.
+By using $D_{global}$ to identify mislabeled training nodes, CLNode selectively excludes these nodes from the training process, thus improving the robustness of the backbone GNNs to label noise.
+Considering two difficulty measurers from local and global perspectives, we finally define the difficulty of $u$ as:

-where $\alpha$ is a hyper-parameter that controls the weight of $Score_{cons}(u)$.
+where $\alpha$ is a hyper-parameter that controls the weight of $D_{global}(u)$.